GAM-team/GAM/docs/Chrome-Policies.md

 The `quotechar <Character>` option allows you to choose an alternate quote character, single quote for instance, that makes for readable/processable output.
 `quotechar` defaults to `gam.cfg/csv_output_quote_char`.
 When uploading CSV files to Google, double quote `"` should be used.

-## Display Chrome policy schemas in same format as Standard GAM
+## Display Chrome policy schemas in same format as Legacy GAM
 ```
 gam show chromeschemas std
         [filter <String>]